 All the surgery was done on the lower limbs, most of them on the crura (shanks), and sometimes on the thighs as well.
 One of the women had an abdominal cut as well as incisions on the legs, but the reason for the abdominal incision could not be established.

 Of the 74 women who were operated on, 16 had “clean” surgery.
-The rest had septic surgery, and one woman, Maria C., had bone surgery (she had a bone broken) despite having had an septic operation performed on her earlier.
+The rest had septic surgery, and one woman, Maria C., had bone surgery (she had a bone broken) despite having had a septic operation performed on her earlier.

-Evipan was used as an anaesthetic, prolonged with ether for bone operations which lasted longer.
+Evipan was used as the anaesthetic, prolonged with ether for bone operations which lasted longer.
 The operations were performed by assistant surgeons from Hohenlychen hospital supervised by Professor Gebhardt, first by Dr Fischer and later by others as well.
 The camp’s SS doctors, Dr Herta Oberheuser, Dr Rolf Rosenthal, and Dr Schiedlausky, applied the anaesthetics.

 Most of the septic operations involved the intromission of materials carrying infections into the soft tissues of the subjects’ shanks, but various techniques were used.
 At first the contaminating material was put into the cut the surgeon made on the subject’s leg, which was not stitched up but just covered with a plaster cast removed after a few days.
 As a rule the cut was made along the fibula.
 Proliferative changes were observed in the X‑rays of all the women who had this done to them, showing that osteomyelitis (bone inflammation) had occurred in their fibulae.

 A different procedure was followed in another group.
 The infection was injected into their soft tissue, which was cut open only when inflammation ensued.
 A cut was made at the place where the infiltrate was collecting, along the fibula, which was generally where these surgeries were done.
 Four of the women in this group did not have the inflammation cut open at all, but received intensive treatment (and they were the only ones subjected to experimental surgery to have treatment).
 With these four the infiltrate vanished without recourse to surgery.
 In general the septic operations resulted in a large amount of infiltrate collecting, attended by a high temperature.
-Some of the victims ran a fever of over 39.9oC.
+Some of the victims ran a fever of over 39.9oC (103.82oF).
 Five died.
 On the basis of the symptoms observed in them we may suspect that they were infected with Clostridium tetani (the bacterium causing tetanus) or gas gangrene.
 Other operations suggested that their victims had been infected with bacteria causing pyaemic abscesses, most probably staphylococcus or streptococcus.
 Survivors from this group developed the most prominent evidence of mutilation, because the inflammation brought about secondary damage to parts of their body next to the wound where the infection was applied, in other words not only their soft tissue but also the adjoining bones were attacked.
 Inflammation also caused a considerable amount of skin damage, and the inflammation which occurred in the bone resulted in the occurrence of fistulae and wound dehiscence (the wounds opening up) even several months after the surgery.
 On average the wounds took from a few months to over ten months to heal, but in a few cases it was even a couple of years.
 There is a report of a victim’s wound rupturing after well over a decade.
 In addition many subjects sustained damage to the peripheral nervous system, usually the peroneal nerve, which in turn left them with impaired mobility, partly or even completely inhibiting movement of the ankle joint.

 I shall discuss two cases from this group.

 Case 1.
 W.W.; operated on 1 Aug.
 1942 under intravenous anaesthesia.
 On waking up she found that her left leg was in a plaster cast marked “3 TK”.
 On the next day she got an inflammation and her foot and inguinal lymph nodes were swollen.
-She ran a fever of 40oC which lasted for the whole day.
+She ran a fever of 40oC (104oF) which lasted for the whole day.
 After three days the plaster was removed, and she had the sensation of “something being taken out of her wound” (patients had their heads covered up when their wounds were being dressed).
 The wound exuded pus for four months.
 An examination carried out by Professor Michejda at the Gdańsk Clinic in 1946 showed that she had an 8 cm scar with no sign of stitches, unsettled at bone level.
 Slightly impaired mobility of the ankle joint (particularly for lateral movement).

-X ray - Periosteal thickening observed on the middle and lower fibula, with small amounts of calcification on the soft tissue.
+X‑ray—Periosteal thickening observed on the middle and lower fibula, with small amounts of calcification on the soft tissue.
 Ostitis fibulae dex. peracta.

 Case 2.
 Maria K.; operated on 7 Oct.
 1942 under intravenous anaesthesia.
 She had cuts made in her right shank.
 After the operation a plaster dressing was applied, which was removed after 6 days.
 There was a very large outflow of exudate.
 Her leg was put in a brace.
 Her wounds needed over a year and a half to heal.
 There are still areas on the patient’s lower leg where her scars rupture despite treatment.

-Present condition Scar 41 cm long and 8 cm wide, starting slightly above the top of the fibula and continuing downwards along the axis of the shank, and extending over almost the whole surface of the lower leg.
+Present condition : a scar 41 cm long and 8 cm wide, starting slightly above the top of the fibula and continuing downwards along the axis of the shank, and extending over almost the whole surface of the lower leg.
 The scar is forked at the top.
 A large amount of frontal and lateral muscles missing around the lower part of the scar; here the scar is directly on top of the tibia and fibula.
 The scar is fully fixed with respect to the bones.
-In the lower axis a 2mm-diameter loss of tissue is observed at a height of four fingers above the outer malleolus.
+In the lower axis a 2mm‑diameter loss of tissue is observed at a height of four fingers above the outer malleolus.
 Inhibited movement of the ankle joint, the patient is unable to lift her foot up into the upright position.
 No pulse observed in the dorsal artery of the foot; a pulse may be observed on the posterior femoral artery.
-An 8 cm scar healed per primam observed on the inside shank, and a similar healed scar on the dorsal part of the foot (remedial operations, Figs. 1 and 2.)
+An 8 cm scar healed per primam observed on the inside shank, and a similar healed scar on the dorsal part of the foot (remedial operations, Figs. 1 and 2).

 [Fig. 1.
 M.K., one of the victims of the Ravensbrück “operations.”
-She has extensive scars on her right leg, with damage to the soft tissue and paralysis of the peroneal nerve (palsy, Zenker’s paralysis). ]
+She has extensive scars on her right leg, with damage to the soft tissue and paralysis of the peroneal nerve (palsy, Zenker’s paralysis).]

 [Fig. 2.
 The same victim, back view of the legs]

-X ray: a considerable loss of bone tissue immediately over the base of the tibia, surrounded with a dense layer of bone tissue.
+X‑ray: a considerable loss of bone tissue immediately over the base of the tibia, surrounded with a dense layer of bone tissue.
 Irregular posterior and lateral outline of the shin.
 Right fibula considerably widened in its middle part, with an indistinct boundary in the coronal section.
-Layer-like arrangement of osteoid protruberances visible in the anterior-posterior section.
+Layer‑like arrangement of osteoid protruberances visible in the anterior‑posterior section.
 Fig. 3.

 [Fig. 3.
 The same victim.
-X ray of the right shank, loss of bone tissue in the lower part of the tibia; proliferative changes proliferative periostitis.]
+X‑ray of the right shank, loss of bone tissue in the lower part of the tibia; proliferative changes, proliferative periostitis.]

 Neurology: paresis due to traumatic muscle loss; paralysis of the fibular nerve.